-How to increase productivity and lower labour cost in a food business?
+How to increase productivity and lower labour cost in the food business?

 The pandemic has adversely affected the global economy and tourism, hampering the hospitality industry.
 It has resulted in the fall of productivity as labour costs fall out of balance and undermine profitability.
 In simple words, businesses can profit only when their labour costs are in proportion to their sales.
 This article aims to offer highlights on how you can improve productivity (achieving better outputs with less labour) to help your business grow.